 The EPA's NEI program is a good source of the latest approaches and approaches in development.
 In many cases, multi-jurisdictional organizations also have updated approaches for various emissions sectors.
-The EIIP volumes still have a lot of valuable information on emissions, though some sections are outdated (see https://www.epa.gov/air-emissions-inventories/emission-inventory-improvement-program-eiip).
+The EIIP volumes still have a lot of valuable information on emissions, though some sections are outdated.
 Approaches have historically included AP-42 and WebFire emission factors, though these resources are outdated for some sectors.
 For more information on updated emission factors, see Section 4.6.